KamilSkubis/binance-downloader/readme.md

 In development.
 Working on Readme

 # Project goal
-Console application to download data from Binance.
+Console application to download data from Binance and save it in database.

 # Installation